HPI-Information-Systems/SURAGH/README.md

 # SURAGH: Syntactic Pattern Matching to Identify Ill-Formed Records
 Code repository of the SURAGH project, developed at the Information Systems Group of the Hasso Plattner Institute.

+SURAGH takes CSV as input file and returns the indicies of ill- and well formed records along with the file schema.

 ## Setup

 1. The code is written using Java 8.